Table of Contents

 • Resource: Product Reviews

-In the above example, you could also argue that the resource type "UI labels specific to customer X" might be better grouped on a separate project, so that they're all together.
+In the above example, you could also argue that the resource type "UI labels specific to customer X" might be better grouped on a separate project so they're all together.
 It's really up to you.
-If you have just 1-2 customers, leave it under the project.
+You can leave it under the same project if you have just 1-2 customers.
 If you have 100 customers, put it under a separate project.
-If the number of labels per customer is just a couple, instead of having 100 resources of 2 phrases, you might want to have just one resource with 200 phrases and use tags to distinguish each customer.
+If the number of labels per customer is just a couple, instead of having 100 resources of 2 phrases, you should have just one resource with 200 phrases and use tags to distinguish each customer.

 Source and target file formats